Healthcare Branding in 5 Simple Steps

 We’ve explained why it’s important to make your staff your brand’s advocates (they are the ones who interact with your patients).
 But there are things you can do on the top level of your hospital system that can help transform regular patients into brand ambassadors.

-One great example of hospital branding in this respect comes from White Planes Hospital.
-It shows a cancer survivor and her doctor talking about the treatment process at White Planes.
+One great example of healthcare branding in this respect comes from White Planes Hospital.
+It shows a cancer survivor and her doctor talking about the treatment process.
 The interview is focused on the patient experience: how the doctor had previously treated this patient’s mother and of the long-standing bond that has formed since.
-The medical professional gives her view of the research excellence which has been made available at this healthcare facility, which highlights the brand promise: outstanding medical and customer service.

 With the world of digital marketing blossoming with ever-inventive marketing strategies and social media ad campaigns, it may seem hard at first how something as conventional as the healthcare industry can claim its market share of this glitzy and creative space.

 Well, the answer to that question is pretty complex.
-With some types of healthcare facilities like plastic surgeons or dental services, it’s becoming perfectly appropriate to utilize the power of social media marketing; for example, many of these hospital brands use influencers as their brand ambassadors.
+With some types of healthcare companies like plastic surgeons or dental services, it’s becoming perfectly appropriate to utilize the power of social media marketing; for example, many of these hospital brands use influencers as their brand ambassadors.

-On the other hand, marketers might have a more challenging task when it comes to large hospital systems that aren’t expected to have particularly trendy or “flashy” digital marketing campaigns.
+On the other hand, marketers might have a more challenging task when it comes to large healthcare systems that aren’t expected to have particularly trendy or “flashy” digital marketing campaigns.
 With institutions that deal with more serious conditions, expertise and professionalism come first, so something like a webinar might be a far more effective way to get new patients interested in your hospital brand.

 One of the largest and most famous research clinics in the world, the Mayo Clinic, for example, has a great content strategy that perfectly fits their hospital brand.
 They have a blog section that includes specialized articles relevant to medical professionals, as well as patients’ testimonials.

-However, this isn’t to say that social media is off limits for hospital marketing.
 The Arkansas Children's Hospital in partnership with the Injury Prevention Center started a social media campaign with a shocking title #100deadliestdays.
 The title refers to the days between Memorial Day weekend and Labor Day when there is a spike in teen car crashes and the campaign was meant to raise awareness on safe driving and the protection of children in traffic.
-But they also expanded the campaign to other related topics like the dangers of children being inside very hot cards during the summer months.

 Conclusion